AviatrixSystems/Docs/HowTos/insane_mode.rst

 Internet Access
 ---------
-CloudN appliance requires outbound internet access on the management port to be able to communicate with the controller.
+CloudN appliance does not require public IP address, but the management port requires outbound internet access on the management port for software upgrade.

 BGP Requirement
 ---------